Scholarships

 The Schenectady Foundation proudly offers several scholarship opportunities for graduating high school students seeking to further their education and future career prospects.
 While some scholarships have been established by donors through their gifts and estate plans, others have been initiated by the Foundation to recognize young people for their community involvement and to encourage them to prepare for a career.

-TIPS TO GET YOU STARTED aPPLY FOR A Scholarship
+aPPLY FOR A Scholarship

-Erbacher Scholarship
+Erbacher Teaching Scholarship

 Uploaded Image: /vs-uploads/images/Young Teacher and students.jpg